New York City AIDS Memorial: Description

 The New York City AIDS Memorial is located on the triangular traffic island formed by 12th Street, Greenwich Avenue and Seventh Avenue in Greenwich Village.
 The memorial is a gateway to a new public park adjacent to the former St. Vincent's Hospital, which housed the city's first and largest AIDS ward and which is often considered the symbolic epicenter of the disease, figuring prominently in The Normal Heart, Angels in America, and other important pieces of literature and art that tell the story of the plague years in New York.

 The memorial consists of an 18 ft high steel canopy covering about 1600 sqft.
 The structure is composed by triangles ranging from scalene to equilateral.
 Three triangles serve as legs to connect two large triangles at the top, so that it looks like an open airplane.
 Each of the triangles is filled with 16 smaller triangles and all have lines like air vents that light up in the night.

 History

 In November 2011, in collaboration with magazine Architectural Record and industry database Architizer, the NYC AIDS board announced an international design competition to design the memorial park.
 Brooklyn-based Studio a+i, led by Mateo Paiva, Lily Lim and Esteban Erlich, won the contest and became memorial park architects.
 The winning design was rejected by the owner, Rudin Management.
-The memorial also features the work of visual artist Jenny Holzer whose idea was to engrave a granite panel with lines from Walt Whitman's "Song of Myself".
+The original winning design was entitled "Infinite Forrest".
+It envisioned a grove of birch trees surrounded by perimeter walls that were reflective on the interior creating an infinity illusion.
+The exterior walls would be chalkboard slate to allow ephemeral art and messages, an homage to post 9/11 impromptu sidewalk memorials and message boards.
+The built memorial also features the work of visual artist Jenny Holzer whose idea was to engrave a granite panel with lines from Walt Whitman's "Song of Myself".